Carenkyalo/phase-1-project-/README.md

-# Project Title: Analysis and Recommendation of Aircraft Safety Risk
+# Project Title: Aircraft Risk Analysis Project

 ## Project Overview
-This project focuses on data cleaning, imputation, analysis, and visualization to generate insights for stakeholders regarding aircraft safety risks.
-The aim is to provide actionable recommendations for the new aviation division as the company expands into purchasing and operating airplanes.
+This project aims to analyze aviation risk to support business expansion into the aircraft industry.
+Our goal is to determine which aircraft models are the lowest risk for purchase and operation.
+This analysis is driven by aviation accident data sourced from the National Transportation Safety Board (NTSB), covering incidents from 1962 to 2023.
 ## Business Problem
-The company is interested in diversifying its portfolio by entering the aviation industry.
-However, there is limited knowledge about the potential risks associated with aircraft operations.
-The objective of this project is to identify which aircraft present the lowest risk for the company’s new business endeavor and provide insights to aid decision-making.
+As part of a diversification strategy, the company is exploring investment in the aviation sector, targeting both commercial and private aircraft markets.
+However, the company lacks expertise in assessing aviation risks.
+This project will provide actionable insights to the aviation division head, aiding in identifying the safest aircraft models to minimize operational and financial risk.

 ## The Data
 The dataset used for this project is sourced from the National Transportation Safety Board (NTSB) and contains aviation accident data from 1962 to 2023.
 This dataset includes information about civil aviation accidents and selected incidents in the United States and international waters.